kamranayub/awesome-deved/README.md

 - [Moving along a curved path in CSS with layered animation](https://tobiasahlin.com/blog/curved-path-animations-in-css/) - Tobias Ahlin
 - [Noise in Creative Coding](https://varun.ca/noise/) - Varun Vachhar
 - [Rebuilding Babel: The Tokenizer](https://www.nan.fyi/tokenizer) - Nanda Syahrasyad.
 Features a custom widget to step through the tokenization process, which displays interim results.
+- [Tasks, microtasks, queues and schedules](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) - Jake Archibald.
+Features an animated step-by-step diagram that got tons of love for in the comments.
+Not a "full" dataviz essay but interactive visual is umami.
 - [Up and Down the Ladder of Abstraction](http://worrydream.com/#!2/LadderOfAbstraction) - Bret Victor.
 Takes an example of designing a control system for a simple car simulation, and references it throughout the essay with visuals and interactive widgets accompanying the narrative.
 - [Which Blend Mode](https://www.ctnicholas.dev/articles/which-blend-mode) - Chris Nicholas.
 Featuring interactive examples to show the varying results of different blend modes.